lbertrand417/IGD301-blog/content/blog/lab1.md

 The problem is that I can't find the folder where the html pages are supposed to be.
 I added the line publishDir = "docs" but no file appears in the folder.
 I must have made a mistake somewhere but at the time of writing I have not yet solved the problem.

+## Setup Unity

+This part is easier because I already used Unity for old projects.
+Wait, did you say easier?
+Well, I didn't count on the fact that I don't have any more space on my computer and that the version we have to use is not the same as in the other courses!
+Good good good....
+I leave you I must go to free up some space on my computer.